-Losing weight successfully on the ketogenic diet means that you need to understand which foods you can eat in order for your body to stay in ketosis.
+To lose weight successfully on the ketogenic diet, you must first learn which foods you can eat in order to keep your body in ketosis.

 What Are Some Low Carb Vegetables That Are Keto Approved?

-The vegetables that grow under the ground like potatoes, beetroots, and carrots have too many carbs for the keto diet.
+Potatoes, beetroots, and carrots are examples of underground vegetables that have too many carbs for the keto diet.

-Vegetables that grow above the ground are more likely to be keto approved, low carb veggies.
+Low-carb vegetables that grow above ground are more likely to be keto-friendly.

-If you’re eating low carb or you’re on the keto diet you need to be aware of the vegetables on this list.
+If you’re following a low-carb or ketogenic diet, you should be knowledgeable of the vegetables on this list.

-- Keto friendly, low carb vegetables are those with leaves.
-This includes all types of lettuces and spinach.
+- Low-carb vegetables with leaves are keto-friendly.
+This includes all lettuces and spinach varieties.

-- Green vegetables tend to have lower carbs than veggies that are other colors.
-For example, green bell peppers are somewhat lower in carbs than yellow or red peppers.
+- Green vegetables have fewer carbs than other colors of vegetables.
+Green bell peppers, for example, have fewer carbs than yellow or red peppers.

 What Vegetables Can You Eat on Keto?